konsumer/blog.jetboystudio.com/pages/articles/2017-08-13-scaffolding.md

 ```

 If the CSS was written a bit differently, you wouldn't need so much namespacing, but that is how to get it working with the current CSS, as-is.

+Speaking of CSS, if you want your css to do a little more, I recommend postcss.
+Here is [a nice article about that](https://blog.madewithenvy.com/webpack-2-postcss-cssnext-fdcd2fd7d0bd).
+It can do a lot of what sass can do, but faster and more standards-compliant-ee.